-Winchester pubs, bars and restaurants all celebrated the fifth Best Bar None Awards which took place on Wednesday 4th September 2019 at the Guildhall, Winchester.
-17 venues took part in the Winchester Best Bar None assessment scheme with 14 local pubs, bars and restaurants achieving accreditation status.
+Pubs, bars and restaurants in the city have celebrated the fifth Best Bar None Awards which took place on Wednesday 4 September 2019 at Guildhall Winchester.
+17 venues took part in the Winchester Best Bar None assessment scheme with 14 achieving accreditation status.
 Each venue that entered the scheme was required to meet the National Accreditation’s criteria.

 The national accreditation scheme runs in cities and towns around the country and is an opportunity for local pubs, bars and restaurants to be recognised for keeping standards high and creating a safer environment for revellers in the city.
 A judging panel comprising of representatives from Police Licensing, Winchester City Council Licensing, Winchester BID, Hampshire Fire and Rescue Service and Winchester Street Pastors discussed and agreed on the level of award following the assessments.

-With 14 local venues achieving accreditation status, there was one bronze award accredited to Alfie’s, 11 silver – accredited awards went to The Mucky Duck, The Westgate, Slug and Lettuce, Pitcher & Piano, O’Neill’s, The Old Gaolhouse, The Old Vine, Crown & Anchor, Cabinet Rooms, The Winchester Stable and The Eclipse Inn.
-Two Gold accredited awards went to Guildhall Winchester and Royal Oak.
+With 14 local venues achieving accreditation status, there was one bronze award accredited to Alfie’s, 11 silver awards accredited to The Mucky Duck, The Westgate, Slug and Lettuce, Pitcher & Piano, O’Neill’s, The Old Gaolhouse, The Old Vine, Crown & Anchor, Cabinet Rooms, The Winchester Stable and The Eclipse Inn.
+Two gold accredited awards went to Guildhall Winchester and the Royal Oak.

 With the introduction of two new categories this year, Best Newcomer was awarded to Crown & Anchor and Best Independent was awarded to Cabinet Rooms.
 Royal Oak was announced as the overall winner and will now go forward to the National Best Bar None Awards held at the Houses of Parliament in early 2020.

-The scheme is co-ordinated by Jane Bastock, Crime Reduction Manager at Winchester Business Improvement District, who said:
+The scheme is co-ordinated by Jane Bastock, Business Crime Reduction Manager at Winchester BID, who said: